ansible-collections/community.general/CONTRIBUTING.md

 Look through currently [open pull requests](https://github.com/ansible-collections/community.general/pulls).
 You can help by reviewing them.
 Reviews help move pull requests to merge state.
 Some good pull requests cannot be merged only due to a lack of reviews.
 And it is always worth saying that good reviews are often more valuable than pull requests themselves.
+Note that reviewing does not only mean code review, but also offering comments on new interfaces added to existing plugins/modules, interfaces of new plugins/modules, improving language (not everyone is a native english speaker), or testing bugfixes and new features!

 Also, consider taking up a valuable, reviewed, but abandoned pull request which you could politely ask the original authors to complete yourself.

 * Try committing your changes with an informative but short commit message.
 * All commits of a pull request branch will be squashed into one commit at last.
+That does not mean you must have only one commit on your pull request, though!
 * Please try not to force-push if it is not needed, so reviewers and other users looking at your pull request later can see the pull request commit history.

 You can also read [our Quick-start development guide](https://github.com/ansible/community-docs/blob/main/create_pr_quick_start_guide.rst).